andy-goryachev/FxEditor/README.md

 ## Why ##

-Nearly all Java text editors, Swing and FX alike, suffer from one deficiency: inability to work with large data models.
+Nearly all Java text editors, Swing and FX alike, suffer from one deficiency: inability to work with large data models, such as logs or query results.

-The goal of this project is to provide an FX text component that does not have such a limitation.
-The main idea is to use a line-oriented data model and FX-style virtual flow rendering.
+The goal of this project is to provide an FX text component that not only is capable of handling billions of lines, but also provide syntax highlighting, multiple carets and multiple selection, rich text capabilities, embedded images and other complex features.

+The main idea which allows for all these features is separation of the editor and underlying data model.
+The data model then can be made as simple as a contiguous in-memory byte array, or as complex as memory-mapped file with a concurrent change log that enables editing of a very large files.

+The project is currently at an early stage, bugs abound.

 ## Similar Projects